TillaTheHun0/murry/README.md

 }))
 ```

-In the example above, notice that the constructor has **no** specific logic for handling request objects, or responding to the client, or handling errors.
+In the example above, notice that the controller function has **no** specific logic for handling request objects, or responding to the client, or handling errors.
 It just returns a `Promise`.
 You've already set all of that handling up in your `Murryer`!
 This controller is now encapsulated and kept separate from the web-server library.
 This makes it **very** easy to unit test without mocking objects for that particular framework that you use.

 Decide you want to a different web-server library, say `Restify`, instead of `ExpressJS`?
 No problem!
 Just adjust the `Murryer` to extract and repsond w.r.t the new library and your controllers and tests **just work**!